EEN421/EEN421.github.io/_posts/2023-08-02-Peeling-the-KQL-Potato.md

 # Continuous Improvement:
-The most blatant offense here, is that I’m burning resources crawling through **everything** using the **_“search *”_** in **line 1** instead of specifying a table.
+The most blatant offense here, is that I’m burning resources crawling through **everything** using **_“search *”_** in **line 1** instead of specifying a table.
 This means that this query can take forever and even time-out in larger environments (after about 10 minutes).
 In the next iteration of this query, we query the **Usage** table instead to achieve the same results in less time.
 Try it out yourself in the [free demonstration workspace](https://portal.azure.com/#view/Microsoft_OperationsManagementSuite_Workspace/LogsDemo.ReactView) and see the difference:

 ```sql
 1. Usage   //<-- Query the USAGE table (instead of "search *" to query everything)